 Another person was an inventor.
 As many people and also some key decider in the company regarded him as a modern Edison, his ideas had higher priorities than others.
 So the inventor’s reputation makes his ideas more valuable than those from others.

-You can also find the occasional tyrant who just excerts his hierarchical power to full extent.
+You can also find the occasional tyrant, lets call him Donald, who just exerts his hierarchical power to full extent.
 Having the tyrant in the workshop will make all the underlings turn their heads to anticipate what his or her majesties position will be.
 Not having the tyrant in the workshop will result basically in decisions the tyrant overrules afterwards, if decisions can be made at all.

 Ideas should compete – not people

 It’s probably a good strategy to have many competing ideas and let the best of them hit the market.
 Therefore, create room for exploration so great ideas emerge and turn them into successful innovations.

 However keep in mind that people tend to identify themselves with their ideas and thus while ideas compete for resources also the people start competing to some degree.
 This can go completely awry as in Bill’s and Chuck’s companies.
 Here, rather than competing ideas, people fight for more power over their peers so their ideas make it onto the market.

 A few things one should do come to my mind:

 - Market intelligence: Have a generally accepted way of how to evaluate ideas.
 Establishing costs is usually relatively easy, establishing the value of an idea is however tough and in most companies just guesswork.
 The more people accept the way you do this, the better.
 The more you can rely on user and customer feedback to the ideas, the better.